 If you have chosen to stay with Original Medicare, which is most common when you enroll in a Medicare Supplement Plan, then you will have the option to sign up for a stand alone Part D drug plan.
 The benefit of going this route is that you are able to pick your Drug Plan independently from your Medicare supplement plan.
 For example you could take your Medicare Supplement Plan though Aetna and your Part D plan though United Healthcare.
 This allows you to find the Insurance company that offers you the lowest price for your Medicare Supplement Plan and independently select the company that will cover your RX medications for the lowest price available.
 This flexibility could end up saving you quite a bit of money!

-If you have chosen to take a Medicare Advantage Plan (Also know as Part C of Medicare), then your prescription drug coverage will typically be built into the plan that you select.
-Medicare advantage plans look and feel very similar to the health insurance you may have had before you joined Medicare, where your hospital, doctor, and drug coverage was all provided by the same company and you only needed to carry one ID card.
+If you have chosen to take a Medicare Advantage Plan (Part C), then your prescription drug coverage will typically be built into the plan that you select.
+Medicare Advantage Plans are very similar to the health insurance you may have had before you joined Medicare; where your hospital, doctor, and drug coverage was all provided by the same company and you only needed to carry one ID card.

 You are eligible to enroll in a Medicare prescription drug plan if you have Part A and/or Part B of Medicare.
 Enrollment in into Part D plans are limited to certain times when you have a valid enrollment Period.